BostonDH/boston-dh-site/content/symposium-2024.md

 The Tufts University Libraries are excited to host the third Greater Boston Digital Research and Pedagogy Symposium on April 12th, 2024.
 The symposium will be held on the Tufts Medford campus with select sessions streamed online.

-The [call for proposals](https://bostondh.org/symposium-2024-cfp/) closes on January 31st, 2024.
+The [call for proposals](https://bostondh.org/symposium-2024-cfp/) closes on February 16, 2024.

 ## Organizing Committee
 Alison Babeau (Tufts University)